ra559/cis106/_labs/Lab2_new.md

 # {{page.title}}

 This is the default lab 2.
-There is other versions of this lab:
+There are other versions of this lab:

 * [Lab 2 - Installing Ubuntu For M Series Macs](https://cis106.com/labs/lab2_m_sereires_mac/)

 This version of Lab 2 is for Windows users (Windows 11 or 10) or Macbooks with capable Intel CPU.
 The alternative Lab 2 is for M series Macbooks because Virtualbox does not run on M Series Mac.

+> Because your computer is not my computer, there can be issues that I have no way of accounting for.
+Other versions of this lab can me made upon request.
+I can also meet with you or work over zoom if you are having any issues.
+All I ask is that you are mindful of my time and yours. <br>**Do not wait till the last minute!!**

 ## Video here